stacksjs/ts-pkgx/docs/packages/nodejs.org/index.md

 ## Related Packages

-These packages work well with node:
+These packages work well with nodejs.org:

 - [`npmjs.com`](../npmjs.com/index.md) - the package manager for JavaScript